AP Sources: UAW may strike at small number of factories if it can’t reach deals with automakers

 Strikes at individual plants would be far less costly to the union, which would have to pay $500 per week to each of its 146,000 members if it strikes against General Motors, Stellantis and Ford at the same time.
 In that case, the union’s $825 million strike fund would run dry in just under three months, not including payments by the union for health insurance.

-The strategy comes as the pace of talks with all three automakers picked up with just two days left before contracts with the union expire at 11:59 p.m. on Thursday.
+The strategy comes as the pace of talks with all three automakers picked up with less than two days left before contracts with the union expire at 11:59 p.m. on Thursday.

 Both sides are exchanging offers and negotiating long hours.
 But they still appear to be far apart on wages and benefits.